 The incarnate God is called Christ, and Christ is the flesh donned by the Spirit of God.
 This flesh is unlike any man that is of the flesh.
 This difference is because Christ is not of flesh and blood but is the incarnation of the Spirit.
 He has both a normal humanity and a complete divinity.
 His divinity is not possessed by any man.
 His normal humanity sustains all His normal activities in the flesh, while His divinity carries out the work of God Himself.
 Be it His humanity or divinity, both submit to the will of the heavenly Father.
 The substance of Christ is the Spirit, that is, the divinity.
 Therefore, His substance is that of God Himself; this substance will not interrupt His own work, and He could not possibly do anything that destroys His own work, nor would He ever utter any words that go against His own will.
 Therefore, the incarnate God would absolutely never do any work that interrupts His own management.
 This is what all man should understand.
 The essence of the work of the is to save man and is for the sake of God’s own management.
 Similarly, the work of Christ is to save man and is for the sake of God’s will.
 Given that God becomes flesh, He realizes His substance within His flesh, such that His flesh is sufficient to undertake His work.
 Therefore, all the work of God’s Spirit is replaced by the work of Christ during the time of incarnation, and at the core of all work throughout the time of incarnation is the work of Christ.
 It cannot be commingled with work from any other age.
 And since God becomes flesh, He works in the identity of His flesh; since He comes in the flesh, He then finishes in the flesh the work that He ought to do.
 Be it the Spirit of God or be it Christ, both are God Himself, and He does the work that He ought to do and performs the ministry that He ought to perform.

 The substance of God itself wields authority, but He is able to fully submit to the authority that comes from Him.
 Be it the work of the Spirit or the work of the flesh, neither conflicts with the other.
 The Spirit of God is the authority over all creation.
 The flesh with the substance of God is also possessed of authority, but God in the flesh can do all the work that obeys the will of the heavenly Father.
 This cannot be attained or conceived by any man.
 God Himself is authority, but His flesh can submit to His authority.
 This is the inner meaning of the words: “Christ obeys the will of God the Father.”
 God is a Spirit and can do the work of salvation, as can God become man.
 Anyway, God Himself does His own work; He neither interrupts nor interferes, much less carries out work that is mutually conflicting, for the substance of the work done by the Spirit and the flesh are alike.
 Be it the Spirit or the flesh, both work to fulfill one will and to manage the same work.
 Though the Spirit and the flesh have two disparate qualities, their substances are the same; both have the substance of God Himself, and the identity of God Himself.
 God Himself has no elements of disobedience; His substance is good.
 He is the expression of all beauty and goodness, as well as all love.
 Even in the flesh, God does not do any that disobeys God the Father.
 Even at the expense of sacrificing His life, He would be whole-heartedly willing and make no other choice.
 God has no elements of self-rightness and self-importance, or those of conceit and arrogance; He has no elements of crookedness.
 All that disobeys God comes from Satan; Satan is the source of all ugliness and wickedness.
 The reason that man has qualities alike those of Satan is because man has been corrupted and worked on by Satan.
 Christ has not been corrupted by Satan, hence He has only the characteristics of God and none of those of Satan.
 No matter how arduous the work or weak the flesh, God, while He lives in the flesh, will never do anything that interrupts the work of God Himself, much less forsake the will of God the Father in disobedience.
-He would rather suffer pains of the flesh than go against the will of God the Father; it is just as Jesus said in prayer, “Father, if it be possible, let this cup pass from Me; nevertheless, not as I will, but as You will.”
+He would rather suffer pains of the flesh than go against the will of God the Father; it is just as in prayer, “Father, if it be possible, let this cup pass from Me; nevertheless, not as I will, but as You will.”
 Man will choose, but Christ would not.
 Though He has the identity of God Himself, He still seeks the will of God the Father, and fulfills what is entrusted to Him by God the Father, from the perspective of the flesh.
 This is something that is unattainable to man.
 That which comes from Satan cannot have the substance of God, only one that disobeys and resists God.
 It cannot fully obey God, much less willingly obey the will of God.
 All man apart from Christ can do that which resists God, and not one can directly undertake the work entrusted by God; not one is able to regard the management of God as their own duty to perform.
 Submitting to the will of God the Father is the substance of Christ; disobedience against God is the characteristic of Satan.
 These two qualities are incompatible, and any who has the qualities of Satan cannot be called Christ.
 The reason that man cannot do the work of God in His stead is because man does not have any of the substance of God.
 Man works for God for the sake of man’s personal interests and of his future prospects, but Christ works to carry out the will of God the Father.